Is Project Payday a survey site worth joining? Welcome to my Project Payday Research review where we're going to find out!

 What Happened When I Signed Up

-I decided to test this site out for myself so I went ahead and filled out the signup form.
+I decided to test this site out so I went ahead and filled out the signup form.

-This was a pretty straightforward process.
-I just filled out basic contact details, hit the big green ‘Join Now!’ button when I was redirected to this page asking me to add a few more details about myself:
+It was a pretty straightforward process.
+I just filled out basic contact details, hit the big green ‘Join Now!' button and was redirected to this page asking me to add a few more details:

-I’m not sure how well you can see that but the questions were around my race, household income, whether or not I have pets, investments or vehicles etc…
+There were questions about my race, household income, whether or not I have pets, investments or vehicles etc…

 I thought maybe this was because I hadn't filled out the more detailed profiles yet so I went ahead and filled them all out as honestly as I could.